 When they leave Karl’s house, Sage asks her Grandma if she used to like men.
 Elle says, “No, I always liked women.
 I just hated myself.”

-There’s no one left but the terrifying Judy.
+There’s no one left to hit up for cash but the terrifying Judy.
 Judy gives them the money and Elle and Sage race to the clinic in Elle’s broken down car.
 Judy shows up at the clinic where she and her mom have a semblance of a conversation for the first time in years.
 Sage goes home with her mother after the procedure and the two of them have a semblance of a conversation as well.
 A hopeful outcome for the three feuding generations in the story.

 Elle tries to make up for some of her bristly behavior by stopping by Olivia’s house on her way home to apologize.
 Their exchange was one of the sweetest moments in the film.
 The film ends with Elle walking away from Olivia’s house with that loose-limbed walk of hers as twilight falls on the long and eventful day.